chardmd/ups-nodejs/README.md

 #### Supports JSON Request and Response

 Direct UPS APIs still uses plain old XML for their web services.
-But don't you worry my friend, Ups-Node-JS supports JSON.
+But don't you worry ma' friend, Ups-Node-JS supports JSON.

 #### How to start?

 Before we start, you need to have an access to UPS API.
 Getting access to the UPS developer tools is pretty easy.
-The first thing you will want to do is:
+The first thing you'll want to do is:

 [Register for UPS Online Tools] (https://www.ups.com/servlet/registration?loc=en_US&returnto=http%3A%2F%2Fwww.ups.com%2Fe_comm_access%2FlaServ%3Floc%3Den_US)